mousebrains/mkCertificates/README.md

 for foo.local and an IP address, 10.1.2.3:

 mkLocal.py --self --IP=10.1.2.3 foo

+To generate a new CSR from an existing private key:

+mkLocal.py --renew hostname

 Please use the --help option for additional command line options.